 Topic-specific guidance

-Preparing for installation day needs its own estimate logic because how homes and businesses can prepare for ac installation day.
+Preparing for installation day needs its own estimate logic because how homes and businesses can prepare for air conditioning installation day.
 The useful first step is to connect the customer's room, evidence, constraints and budget before comparing equipment, dates or written scope.
 Treat any missing photo, route detail or permission note as an estimate risk rather than a small admin gap.
 That discipline keeps the article useful for customers and traceable for the team reviewing the enquiry later.

 Preparation is about giving installers a clean, safe route to do the agreed job.
 The customer should know what to move, who must be present and what access assumptions the quote relies on.